YNW Melly hit with witness tampering charge in double-murder trial

 The new charges are the latest example of escalating tensions between prosecutors and the team of defense lawyers representing the young rapper, whose hits included the tracks “Murder on My Mind” and “Mixed Personalities.”

-Both sides are due in court Friday for a hearing to determine whether Broward Circuit Judge John J. Murphy will recuse the State Attorney’s Office from prosecuting the case.
+Both sides in the Demons case are due in court Friday for a hearing to determine whether Broward Circuit Judge John J. Murphy will recuse the State Attorney’s Office from prosecuting.
 Prosecutors have been accused of deliberately withholding incriminating evidence against Miramar Police Detective Mark Moretti, the lead investigator on the case.

 Demons faces the death penalty if convicted of the murders.